 20 million people just like you.
 People with expensive apartments with noisy roommates.
 People who take the bus to work at nine each night.
 People who have been working the same job for eight years without a raise.
 People who have four kids in school.
 People who dropped out high school because they were pregnant.
 People who quit school because their families needed extra money to survive.
 People who said they wanted a second chance in life.

-The key is that these people got over all of their self-doubt and they took a chance on themselves.
+The key is that these people got over all of their self-doubts and they took a chance on themselves.

 We know that you can pass the test if you want to, but you need to believe in yourself.